 Students Respond with Resilience to National Events

 Students at a graduate school of social work spend more time engaged in the world outside the classroom than their counterparts in other professional schools such as law, business, public health, or international affairs.
-At Columbia University, graduate-level social work students work in the field three days a week, and on the other two days, are expected to bring this real-world experience back into the classroom.
+At Columbia University, graduate-level social work students work in practicum three days a week, and on the other two days, are expected to bring this real-world experience back into the classroom.

 In addition, many MSW students join extracurricular social justice groups and other advocacy organizations.
 They engage in the world at the macro level as well.